Florida first-time homebuyer assistance programs

 - Work on your credit score.
 It’s the most important factor in determining your mortgage rate, so focus on boosting your number.

 - Compare lenders.
-Regardless of which program you choose, it’s important to shop around for mortgage offers.
+Regardless of which program you choose, it’s important to shop around for a mortgage.
 Interest rates are always changing, so if you find a rate that’s especially competitive, be sure to lock it in.